Mehonoshin/cspub.net/about.md

 Software, Security and Management expertise lets me foresee issues and improve engineering processes in advance.
 That includes both hands-on technical and overall engineering culture audit.

-Today I help companies to transform their engineering processes in order to effectively achieve their goals.
+Today I help companies to transform their engineering processes in order to effectively achieve their business goals.

 *Hire me as a mentor* at [mkdev.me](https://mkdev.me/en/mentors/Mehonoshin)!